artynova/hexdummy/README.md

 ## How to get started?

-1. Create a repo from this template and clone it.
+1. Create a repo from this template (make sure to tick the "Include all branches" radio box for the online hex book to work) and clone it.
 2. Add `modrinthApiToken` and `curseforgeApiToken` values to your user-specific gradle properties in [Gradle User Home](https://docs.gradle.org/current/userguide/directory_layout.html#dir:gradle_user_home).
    You can leave them empty for now.